 For me right there I wouldn’t even go any further.
-Also, They don’t even have an about us or about me info.
+Also, They don’t even have an about us or about me page.

-In my book, if you are resource place to help people find work at home opportunities that pay up $37 hourly, why not have your own original content?
+In my book, if you have the resource and a place to help people find work at home opportunities that pay up $37 hourly, why not have your own original content?

 What Is Second Income Center’s Agenda?

-Obviously, they that aggressive move with the pop-up to subscribe to receive exclusive opportunities is their agenda.
+Obviously, that aggressive move with the pop-up to subscribe to receive exclusive opportunities is their agenda.